 Born in Sendai, Japan, Yuya Tsuda has won numerous prizes and awards, and performs regularly as both soloist and chamber musician throughout Japan and Germany.
-Beside his concerts, he teaches at the Tokyo National University of Fine Arts and Music since 2016.
+Yuya Tsuda is an Associate Professor at the Tokyo University of the Arts.

-Yuya Tsuda entered Tokyo National University of Fine Arts and Music in 2001, and won 3rd prize at The Music Competition of Japan in the same year.
-Graduating from Tokyo National University of Fine Arts and Music with top honors, he received many prestigious Awards such as the Ataka Award, Acanthus Award, Douseikai Award, and the Kreutzer Award.
-He went on to study at University of Arts in Berlin, where he gained Diploma and Konzertexamen.
+Yuya Tsuda entered the Tokyo University of the Arts in 2001, and won 3rd prize at The Music Competition of Japan in the same year.
+Graduating from the Tokyo University of the Arts with top honors, he received many prestigious Awards such as the Ataka Award, Acanthus Award, and the Kreutzer Award.
+He went on to study at the Berlin University of the Arts, where he gained Diploma and Konzertexamen.

 Yuya Tsuda founded the piano trio "Accord" together with violinist Kei Shirai and cellist Hiroki Kadowaki and they perform actively throughout Japan.
 As a chamber musician, he has performed with many renowed musicians such as Yuzuko Horigome, Roger Chase, Charles Neidich, Gerard Poulet, Jens Peter Maintz.
-The Orchestras he has performed with include Berliner Symphoniker, Deutsches Kammerorchester, Münchener Kammerorchester, Tokyo Philharmonic Orchestra, Japan Philharmonic Orchestra, Sendai Philharmonic Orchestra, Nagoya Philharmonic Orchestra, Hiroshima Symphonic Orchestra and Kyoto Symphony Orchestra.
+The Orchestras he has performed with include Berliner Symphoniker, Deutsches Kammerorchester, Münchener Kammerorchester, Tokyo Philharmonic Orchestra, Japan Philharmonic Orchestra, Sendai Philharmonic Orchestra, Nagoya Philharmonic Orchestra and Hiroshima Symphonic Orchestra.

 His teachers include Pascal Devoyon, Gabriel Tacchino, Miyoko Goldberg Yamane, Yu Kakuno, and Ruriko Shibuya.